Dr. Alex Stone, DPT, CSCS

 We like how compact the TheraCup is.
 Its quality is great, and we feel it will serve us for a while.
 What’s even better, it doesn’t look fragile.
 When we first got the Achedaway Cupper, we feared what might happen if we dropped it.
 The Therabody TheraCup feels sturdy.

 However, we missed a few things that the Achedaway Cupper provided.
 For instance, we missed the lanyard.
-The lanyard would’ve been great for keeping the Theracup in place and preventing it from falling when it automatically turns off (this may happen when the smart cupped is on your back).
+The lanyard would’ve been great for keeping the Theracup in place and preventing it from falling when it automatically turns off (this may happen when the glass suction cups are on your back).

 The TheraCup is taller than the Achedaway Cupper, which doesn’t help keep it from sticking to the body at different angles.

-That said, we still like what we see with this smart cupped device.
+That said, we still like what we see with this smart cupping massage device.
 We just wish they had added a few more accessories.
 It’s not just the lanyard; we’d hoped they’d include a sample of their CBD-based lotion.

-• Decide where you want to apply the treatment and place the cupper (choose one of 3 cups included with the device).
+1. Decide where you want to apply the treatment and place the Theracup (choose one of the 3 glass suction cups included with the device).

-• If you don’t want to combine the suction with the vibration or heat settings, you can long-press the respective buttons to turn them off.
-However, you can’t use the complementary settings without the suction, which is the main attribute of hot cupping.
+6. If you don’t want to combine the suction with the vibration or heat settings, you can long-press the respective buttons to turn them off.
+However, you can’t use the complementary settings without the suction, which is the main attribute of the cupping with heat.

 How Does the TheraCup Perform?